Ajmalbabayaga/bigdata_project/README.md

 ![1  total_rape _ victims insert hdfs](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/3505215d-87ab-4ebe-b414-4c02082d13e3)

-   d) From each table with cases in the years 2016, 2017, and 2018, the top 10 states with the highest number of cases reported in each year are filtered.
+   d) From each table containing cases, escapes, and victims for the years 2016, 2017, and 2018, the top 10 states with the highest number of reported cases, the most persons escaped, and the highest number of rape victims in each year are filtered.

    * 2016 cases against police personnels